-A recent development in the publishing world has been the explosion in so-called "Christian fiction."
-Go to any bookstore and you'll find shelves filled with novels of one sort or another that are pitched as having been written by Christians for Christians.
+Over the past couple of decades, the publishing world has exploded with the category "Christian fiction."
+Go to any bookstore or prowl around on on-line and you'll find shelves filled with novels of one sort or another that are pitched as having been written by Christians for Christians.
 It is almost as if any novel not on those shelves must be non-Christian!

-So what then do we do with Dickens, O'Connor, Dostoevsky and countless other great writers whose works never show up on shelves of "Christian fiction," but who have much to say about God, humankind, sin, redemption, and the Good News?
+What then do we do with Dickens, O'Connor, Dostoevsky and countless other great writers whose works never show up on shelves of "Christian fiction," but who have much to say about God, humankind, sin, redemption, and the Good News?
 They wrote from inside the Christian worldview and for audiences who largely professed to be Christians.

 In the case of Dickens, though he never had much interest in theology per se, he used his vast literary skills to craft stark indictments of Victorian England's neglect of the poor.
 He reminded his readers that Christian love is not mere sentiment, but consists of what we actually do.
-Dickens had no patience for those who would speak kindly of the poor, wish them well, and them send them away hungry.
+Dickens had no patience for those who would speak kindly of the poor, wish them well, and them send them away hungry (see James 2:15).

 I hope that you will make the time to read Dickens' A Christmas Carol in the coming weeks.
 Though the novella isn't very long (only about eighty pages), the many film adaptations still must leave out much.
 Read it slowly and with an eye to the Christian themes that Dickens has woven together.
 For example, what does Jacob Marley see as having been his great failing?
 Is the story really about Scrooge's greed or is it about his utter rejection of all relationships, close and distant?
 Is Scrooge's repentance really genuine?
 How would we know?
+Enjoy!